evert/evert.github.com/_posts/2016/2016-03-26-drop-public-not-var.md

 }
 ```

-This change has generated integesting responses.
+This change has generated interesting responses.
 A lot of people think it's
 ugly.
 Some think I should just follow [PSR-2][2].
 I also heard from a whole
 bunch that weren't aware that ommitting `public` actually has no effect on
 your code!